vookimedlo/alfred-various-screenshots/README.md

 # alfred-various-screenshots
 [Alfred 3][1] workflow for taking various screenshots.

+Currently supported storages are the following.
+- Local drive
+- Dropbox service with an ability to share a link on the uploaded screenshot.
+- Transfer.sh service with an ability to share a link on the uploaded screenshot.

 ## Installation
 1) Install [alfred-various-screenshots][2] workflow.
 2) All further updates are handled automatically.